PrestonStahley/swccgdb-json-data/README.md

 * dark_side_text - Location only.
 * defense_value - Creature only.
 * defense_value_name - Creature only.
 * deploy - Deploy cost of the card.
+Character, Creature, Starship, Vehicle, Weapon only.
 May be `null` - this value is used when the card has a special, possibly variable, cost.
 * destiny - Destiny value of the card.
 May be `null` - this value is used when the card has a special, possibly variable, cost.
 * episode_1
 * episode_7
 * ferocity - Creature only.
 May be `null` - this value is used when the card has a special, possibly variable, cost.
 * first_order - Starship only.
 * force_aptitude - Character only.
 * forfeit - Forfeit value of the card.
+Character, Creature, Starship, Vehicle, Weapon only.
 May be `null` - this value is used when the card has a special, possibly variable, cost.
 * **gametext**
 * grabber - Effect, Defensive Shield only.
 * **has_errata**